 Blurry vision isn’t just inconvenient, it can put you at risk for car accidents and other dangers.
 With optical services at Center for Advanced Eye Care, you can correct any refractive error.
 Designer frames and customization options for both glasses and contacts allow you to put your own personal flair on your corrective eyewear.
-To set up an appointment in Vero Beach, Florida, call Center for Advanced Eye Care or book online today.
+To set up an appointment in Vero Beach and Fort Pierce, Florida, call Center for Advanced Eye Care or book online today.

 Optical services are services or devices that help make your vision sharper so you can read, drive, recognize faces, and otherwise use your eyes effectively.

 When you come to Center for Advanced Eye Care for regular exams, part of the visit involves vision tests.
 The results of a vision test can tell you if you need optical services and whether your prescription for corrective eyewear has changed since your last visit.

 Center for Advanced Eye Care has an onsite lab so you can get same-day service on your prescriptions in many cases.
 They also offer a wide range of name-brand and designer frames for you to choose from, and offer free minor repair and adjustment services for your glasses.

 Optical services like corrective eyewear can treat several vision issues that are highly common, especially with age.
 Some of them even prevent eye issues.
 The team at Center for Advanced Eye Care tests your vision to see if you have refractive errors like: